-Originally I was planning to see one of the strangest natural places on earth, Socotra Yemen - but due to a large helping of bureaucracy and plenty of safety concerns, I was denied entry to my flight as I was secluded to board.
-This triggered twelve hours of chaos as some friends and I frantically planned what to do and where to go next.
-But it was obvious, I was going to Suadi Arabia.
+Originally I had planned to see one of the world's most unique natural environments, Socotra Yemen - but due to a large helping of bureaucracy and plenty of safety concerns, I was denied entry to my flight as I was scheduled to board.
+This triggered twelve hours of scrambling as friends and I frantically planned what to do and where to go next - but it was obvious, I was going to Suadi Arabia.

 During the previous weeks, the news was all over the place, Saudi was open for business and everyone was going.
 This was the place to be as a backpacker, and every traveler had their finger on the button for that ever elusive, brand new, Arabian e-visa.

-Only a year ago, getting into Saudi Arabia required obtaining a business visa for the extortionate price of $3000, and gaining entry to a tourism conference for another $5000.
+Only a year prior, getting into Saudi Arabia required obtaining a business visa for the extortionate price of $3000, to gain entry to a tourism conference for another $5000.
 Not a cheap endeavor for your typical budget traveler, and even harder to pass as a legitimate business while wearing a backpack and sandals.

-So it was no surprise when the travel-scene exploded in an uproar on September 27th when the Suadi government announced its new visa program for tourists.
-For the low price of $124 people from 49 countries can now get access to the kingdom for three months, multi entry.
+So it was no surprise that the travel scene exploded in an uproar on September 27th when the Saudi government announced its new tourist visa program.
+For the low price of $124 people from 49 countries can now get access to the kingdom for three months, multi-entry.

-Openly asking Saudis their thoughts on how I was dressed ---- typically sporting long sleeve shirts and jeans ---- their responses were not only accepting, but enthusiastic of a new wave of changes in the country.
-Speaking with women themselves, I did encounter some hesitation, specifically regarding a fear of how rebellious their kids will be in the future given the new outside influence.
+Openly asking Saudis their thoughts on how I was dressed -- typically sporting long sleeve shirts and jeans -- their responses were not only accepting but enthusiastic about a new wave of changes in the country.
+Speaking with women themselves, I did encounter some hesitation, specifically regarding fear of how rebellious their kids will be in the future given the new outside influence.

 While I realize now that my clothing could have easily been deemed indecent (wearing short sleeves a few days specifically) I do not condone knowingly, or ignorantly breaking the law, and travelers should always be aware of customs in every country they visit.
-Below, I am providing an easy to understand guide to Suadi laws regarding travelers, and what is expected of you when you come, and the cost of fines if you get caught breaking the rules.
+Below, I am providing an easy-to-understand guide to Saudi laws regarding travelers, and what is expected of you when you come, and the cost of fines if you get caught breaking the rules.

-Due to the fact that Saudi has been closed to the prying eyes of backpacker culture, and has a very tarnished reputation in the media, I had no idea what to expect in regards to safety.
-I came prepared for the worst, ready to be either insulted or ostracized for my obviously western appearance.
+Because Saudi has been closed to the prying eyes of backpacker culture and has a tarnished reputation in the media, I had no idea what to expect regarding safety.
+I came prepared for the worst, ready to be either insulted or ostracized for my western appearance.
 Each day I thought, this will be the day I experience a rude man, a glaring look, a shaking head...
 It never came.

-I would like to note that there is a very specific reason that crimes are so infrequent in Saudi Arabia, and that is entirely due to the use of capital punishment. in 2019, Saudi Arabia held a public mass execution of 37 men, the majority of those being part of the minority Shia community.
+I would like to note that there is a very specific reason that crimes are so infrequent in Saudi Arabia, and that is entirely due to the use of capital punishment. in 2019, Saudi Arabia held a public mass execution of 37 men, most of whom were part of the minority Shia community.
 The country executes about 150 people each year on average.

 There is a huge empty space where the tourism industry should be in Saudi.
 The country advertises this idyllic image of foreigners visiting beautiful sites in the country, but sadly... these sites are almost all closed, under construction, or being restored.
 Madain Salleh, Masmak Fortress, and the Hanging Village were all inaccessible.

 There is a huge disconnect between what the government advertises and what is the reality.
 Even when sites are said to be open, you may arrive to find locked doors.
-Tourism has a long way to go in the future, and it's in your best interest to remain flexible, have a back up plan, and expect to be turned away at some of you planned spots.
+Tourism has a long way to go in the future, and it's in your best interest to remain flexible, have a backup plan, and expect to be turned away at some of your planned spots.

 WHAT TO SEE AND HOW TO GET THERE

-Driving between Abha and Jezan is quite easy and takes around 3 hours, either hire a private car, or get yourself a driver.
-I covered the distance twice with few stops in between and no issues.
+Driving between Abha and Jezan is quite easy and takes around 3 hours, either hire a private car or get yourself a driver.
+I covered the distance twice with a few stops in between and no issues.

-Saudi's capital and financial hub, Riyadh is perfect for those who like to indulge in the finer things.
-For around $300 a night, you can stay at the magnificent Ritz Carlton, elegantly adorned with islamic designs, home to a fantastic non-alcoholic bar, grand ballroom, bowling alley, and spa.
+Saudi's capital and financial hub, Riyadh is perfect for those who like to indulge in finer things.
+For around $300 a night, you can stay at the magnificent Ritz Carlton, elegantly adorned with Islamic designs, home to a fantastic non-alcoholic bar, grand ballroom, bowling alley, and spa.

-During the day, it's likely be too hot to be outdoors, so spend the afternoon on an architectural tour down the strip.
-Kingdom Tower and Globe Tower both provide excellent views of the city, but come at with a $20 fee to go up to the view point.
+During the day, it's likely to be too hot to be outdoors, so spend the afternoon on an architectural tour down the strip.
+Kingdom Tower and Globe Tower both provide excellent views of the city, but come with a $20 fee to go up to the viewpoint.